wellbeing for rainbow taiohi

 Find your rainbow whānau!
 At your local LGBTIAQ+ group, you’ll meet other taiohi who understand you and your experiences, and find out about fun activities and events in your area.

-The I’m Local project website has a map of all the queer and gender-diverse support groups around the country.
+The I’m Local project website has a map of all the queer and gender-diverse support groups around the motu.

 volunteer